 Then in my mid 50’s I became a Founding Member of Rodan and Fields Australia 2017.
 Joining this business has allowed me to utilise my Digital Marketing, Social Media Marketing and Personal Branding skills.
 I researched and came up with the data that the Anti-aging skincare market would continue to grow alongside eCommerce.

 Having this business has empowered me, and I have made it my mission to share these inspirational stories with you so that if this is you.
-Their road ahead is not a lonely as you might think, to take the leap into becoming an Entrepreneur.
+Their road ahead is not a lonely as you might think, to leap into becoming an Entrepreneur.

 If you’ve worked in 9 to 5 jobs for your entire career, you might be unsure how to turn to start your own company.
-In reality, forget about the uncertain—you may even be scared to do it.
+But, in reality, forget about the uncertain—you may even be scared to do it.
 “Fear, confusion and doubt are always at the top of the mind when people think of breaking out on their own,” says Jill Jacinto, a millennial career expert.
 “It’s a gamble and a risk to take this step.”